macar4115/esp32-dht11-mqtt/README.md

 - Replace the WiFi credentials and MQTT broker details in the provided code.
 - Ensure the correct pin assignments for your hardware.
+- The code now includes an opening screen that will display a welcome message during startup.

 ### Step 3: Upload Code to Microcontroller